codebutler/farebot/README.md

 # FareBot

-Read data from MIFARE public transit cards using your NFC-equipped Android phone.
+Read data from public transit cards using your NFC-equipped Android phone.

 ## Written By